gregorybesson/smartcrop-jimp/README.md

 This is an adapter module for using [smartcrop.js](https://github.com/jwagner/smartcrop.js) with node.js using [jimp](https://github.com/oliver-moran/jimp) for image decoding.

 The reason why I wanted to use Jimp with smartcrop.js is that jimp doesn't have no native dependency: It's 100% javascript.
-So mixing smartcrop and jimp seemed to me super natural for use with NodeJS.
+So mixing smartcrop and jimp seemed to me super natural to use with NodeJS.

 This module is widely inspired by Jonas Weigner's https://github.com/jwagner/smartcrop-sharp Thank you Jonas for smartcrop.js !